 Quizzes (10%): Short quizzes will occasionally be given in the first 5 minutes of class.
-Although these quizzes are usually scheduled for Mondays, there may be a few exceptions (see the course outline, below).
-Quizzes will contain 3 multiple-choice questions that pertain to the recently presented lecture material and the readings from the text.
+There will be five quizzes throughout the course.
 Questions will occasionally be drawn from readings that have been assigned but have not yet been discussed in lecture (even those due the day of the quiz); however, these questions will be of a more general nature and should be easily answered if you have read the material.

-Of the eight quizzes, the two with the lowest scores will be dropped, with the average score of the remaining six yielding 10% of the final grade.
-No make-up quizzes will be offered; if you miss a quiz, that grade will be one of the two that will be dropped.
+Of the five quizzes, the lowest score will be dropped, with the average score of the remaining four yielding 10% of the final grade.
+No make-up quizzes will be offered; if you miss a quiz, that grade will be the one that will be dropped.

 Exams (Midterm #1: 25%, Midterm #2: 27.5%, & Final: 30%): The midterm and final exams will be composed of multiple choice, matching, fill-in-the-blank and short answer questions.
-The two midterm exams (but not the final exam) will also be retaken during the lab period immediately following the exam, with the total exam grade equal to an average of the original and retaken exams; if the retaken exam has a lower score than the original, only the original will be counted.
 The final exam will contain questions drawn from the entire course, but with a greater focus on material covered since Midterm #2.
-No make-up exams will be given without evidence of a valid excuse, and the final cannot be taken earlier or later than the time listed in the University final exam schedule - if you know in advance that you cannot take all exams at the appointed times (see the course schedule below), do not take this course!
+No make-up exams will be given without evidence of a valid excuse, and the final cannot be taken earlier or later than the time listed in the University final exam schedule - if you know in advance that you cannot take all exams at the appointed times (see the course schedule below), do not take this course.
 If unforeseen circumstances during the term prevent you from taking an exam, notify the instructors immediately.